maximedaniel/rezbuild/README.md

 });
 ```

 Now let's look at the User.
 We've required the relevant mongoose middleware and set up a basic User model with a password and string.
-Passport is going to handle the hashing and salting of the password for us.
+Passport is going to handle password management/hashing and salting for us.

 ```js
 var mongoose = require('mongoose'),